 The Milford Great Pumpkin Festival attracts over 35,000 people to Milford every fall.
 There's something for everyone to enjoy, from some of the state's largest pumpkins, live music, delicious food, and crafting activities for children.
 The Wadleigh Memorial Library, which originally opened its doors in 1868, hosts numerous monthly activities as well as the Acoustic Cafe.
 The Acoustic Cafe is a program that showcases regional acoustic musicians and is open to the public.
 It is held on the 3rd Saturday From October until April.

 The Mile Away was built in 1746, and the restaurant is located in the barn which was built in 1812.
 They serve up American and European cuisine in a barn setting.
 Both dining rooms have working fireplaces.
 Their unique menu offers four-course meals at reasonable prices.
 Mile Away also hosts events.

 This breakfast and lunch spot serves up "wholesome comfort food" and innovative creations.
 They focus on providing diners with locally sourced products whenever possible.
 Their friendly staff and cozy atmosphere make this the perfect place for weekend brunch, a breakfast date, or weekday lunch meetings.

-Milford children attend SAU 40 schools.
-The High School, Milford High School and Applied Technology Center, provides students with hands-on experience in programs such as biotechnology, pre-engineering, and culinary arts among others.
+Milford's children attend SAU 40 schools.
+The High School, Milford High School and Applied Technology Center, provide students with hands-on experience in programs such as biotechnology, pre-engineering, and culinary arts among others.